 If they do, then you can expect to pay for supplies, uniforms, and books.
 You don’t have to worry about the cost, however, because at the most, it will be no more than 13,000 colones (US$20).

 If you prefer to have your child attend an international or private school, then you’re looking at tuition on top of the normal supplies and requirements.

 Having your child receive a private education will cost you quite a bit depending on the age of your child and which school he or she goes to.

 On average, monthly tuition for basic private schools start at 130,000 colones (US$200.00) and can go as high as 1,300,000 colones (US$2,000)for more prestigious academies.

 As for international schools, the yearly price is the same across the board and can be as high as 9 million colones (US$14,000).

-Attending university is another option once you make Costa Rica your home.
+Attending university in Costa Rica is another option once you make Costa Rica your home.
 The yearly tuition ranges between 1.5 million colones (US$2,400) and 1.7 million colones (US$2,700) for a public university undergraduate degree.
 And up to 25 million colones (US$40,000) for a degree at a private institution.

 If you wish to obtain your graduate degree, then you can expect a cost of at least 2,745,000 colones (US$4,500).

 Once you stock up on your fruits and vegetables from the local farmers’ market, head over to the local market and stock up on your other non-produce items.